HolyBlackCat/cpp-tutorials/configuring_vsc_tasks.md

 I know, I know, this doesn't look very convenient.
 Bear with me.

 Now lets rewrite this task to perform compilation.
-Replace `echo Hello` with your compiler command (e.g. `clang++ prog.cpp -o prog.exe`), and `"label": "echo"` with e.g. `"label": "Compile"`.
+Replace `echo Hello` with your compiler command (e.g. `clang++ prog.cpp -o prog`), and `"label": "echo"` with e.g. `"label": "Compile"`.
 Run this task and observe that it prints errors if the compilation fails, or prints nothing on success.

 If it says `clang++ : The term 'clang++' is not recognized as the name of ...`, you need to read [Working in VSC terminal](/working_in_vscode_terminal.md) again and configure PATH as it tells you to.